The Air We Breathe

-Bringing together cutting edge research from across the University of Birmingham, The Air We Breathe is a brand new public programme of exhibition, activities and events exploring the relationships between people, the environment and air quality.
+Hosted at The Exchange between October 2021 - July 2022, The Air We Breathe brings together cutting edge research from across the University of Birmingham to explore the relationships between people, the environment and air quality.

 Some substances in the air are harmful to our world and our health.
 Greenhouse gases like carbon dioxide trap the sun’s warmth and higher emissions of these gases are leading to an overall warming of the climate.
 If it’s not contained within safe limits, this warming will harm our health, our agriculture and the natural world.
 Other pollutants like nitrogen oxides, particulates and ozone have a more localised effect, shortening the lives of more than 7 million people around the world each year.
 Researchers at the University are studying these closely connected issues to help find solutions that will benefit our communities – here in the Midlands and around the world.

 From a hydrogen train to a sci-fi forest, our new exhibition – The Air We Breathe – explores air pollution through the lens of University of Birmingham research.
 What are the causes and threats of air pollution, and how we can work together to improve the air we breathe.

 Use the links below to explore the virtual exhibition or our plain text and image version.
 Our virtual exhibition also includes options to listen to content in Urdu and Punjabi.